siemens/kas/docs/userguide.rst

       Contains the definition of a repository and the layers, that should be part of the build.
 If the value is ``None``, the repository, where the current configuration file is located is defined as ``<repo-id>`` and added as a layer to the build.
+It is recommended that the ``<repo-id>`` is related to the containing repository/layer to ease cross-project referencing.

     * ``name``: string [optional]
         Defines under which name the repository is stored.
 If its missing